FBPixel

 Traveling School faculty create magic in and out of the classroom!
 More than just educators, they are mentors, role models and guides along the journey of a Traveling School semester.
 Our faculty are passion-driven, and go above and beyond to ensure students have the support and resources they need to thrive.

-Logistics Coordinator & Lead Teacher
+Logistics Coordinator & Academic Teacher

 Meredith Nass